 Radiation monitoring data from the monitoring stations in the 20 km radius around the KhNPP.
+Radiation levels are normal.

 Radiation monitoring data from the monitoring stations in the 20 km radius around the RNPP.
+Radiation levels are normal.

 Radiation monitoring data from the monitoring stations in the 20 km radius around the SUNPP.
+Radiation levels are normal.